 Since these interactions had to be communicated to multiple stakeholders and teams, we created a video in order to walk through the prototype in case the hotspots were lost without guidance.

-One valuable lesson I learned here was that prototypes and early testing are the keys to designing the right interactions.
-It’s easy to imagine how they might work in your mind but we are not the users and have a different mindset about how to do things.
+The most valuable lesson I learned here was that prototypes and early testing are the keys to interaction design.
+It’s easy to imagine how the interaction flow might work in your mind but we are not the users and have a different mindset about how to do things.

-The Style Guide itself was an ongoing process that we itereated on, learning what works best for the developers through a continous conversation to try and communicate vital details.
+The Style Guide itself was an ongoing process that we iterated on, learning what works best for the developers through a continous conversation to try and communicate vital details.

 After the first version of the visualization was launched, we had a chance to showcase it to various NEB staff as well as the general public.
 We had a launch party involving an assortment of NEB staff from data analysts who work regularly with the data, to enginners working in the field.

-We also had a chance to showcase the visualization at this year’s TEDx Calgary!
+We also had a chance to showcase the visualization at 2017 TEDx Calgary!
 It was part of the Interactions exhibit and we had the opportunity to engage with many interested members of the public.
+Many people gave good feedback about how this visualization can be a good start in trying to understand pipeline incidents that the media often depicts from a potentially bias perspective.
+They suggested deeper exploration and links to more details about each incident, showing that our goal of public engagement was definitely on the right track.